Tonyg92x/42libft/README.md

 ## About The Project

 <p align="left">
   This is my c programming language library.
-Almost every fonction in it is made by myself.
-I want to update it with fonction that I used in programs that might be usefull in other situations.

  <!-- INSTALLATION -->
 ## Installation